SiebertT/EnterpriseLinux2017/report/Server Setup00/report server setup 00.md

 - Log off and try to connect as a user through SSH

-## Test plan

-How are you going to verify that the requirements are met?
-The test plan is a detailed checklist of actions to take, including the expected result for each action, in order to prove your system meets the requirements.
-Part of this is running the automated tests, but it is not always possible to validate *all* requirements throught these tests.

 ## Procedure/Documentation Server Setup 00
-My documentation and code is written down in the [cheat sheet](https://github.com/HoGentTIN/elnx-sme-SiebertT/blob/master/report/cheat-sheet.md)
+My documentation and code is written down in the [cheat sheet](https://github.com/HoGentTIN/elnx-sme-SiebertT/blob/master/report/cheat-sheet.md) for this task.

 For this task, the following steps were taken: